Troika Media Group Inc. (TRKA): Investing has never been easier

-Let’s start up with the current stock price of Troika Media Group Inc. (TRKA), which is $0.65 to be very precise.
-The Stock rose vividly during the last session to $0.9124 after opening rate of $0.9124 while the lowest price it went was recorded $0.6323 before closing at $0.92.Recently in News on April 11, 2022, Troika Media Group and Southland Conference Announce 2022 Rebrand. via NewMediaWire – Troika Media Group, Inc. (Nasdaq:TRKA) (“TMG” or “Company”), a brand consultancy and marketing innovations company that provides integrated branding and marketing solutions for global brands, today announced it will collaborate with the Southland Conference, to rebrand the conference, unify the brand across all platforms and better position the conference for the future of college athletics.
-Established in 1963, the Southland Conference is an NCAA Division I league with eight member institutions currently located in Texas and Louisiana.
+Let’s start up with the current stock price of Troika Media Group Inc. (TRKA), which is $0.72 to be very precise.
+The Stock rose vividly during the last session to $0.728 after opening rate of $0.6827 while the lowest price it went was recorded $0.672 before closing at $0.67.Recently in News on April 14, 2022, Troika Media Group Supports Diet Coke with New Campaign ‘Love What You Love’ in Great Britain. via NewMediaWire –Troika Media Group, Inc. (Nasdaq:TRKA) (“TMG” or “Company”), a brand consultancy and marketing innovations company that provides integrated branding and marketing solutions for global brands, today announced that Mission, its London-based brand experience and communications company, will support Diet Coke on their ‘Love What You Love’ Campaign in Great Britain.
 You can read further details here

 The Top 5 Ways to Trade a Potential $800 Billion Metaverse